godotengine/godot-docs/tutorials/editor/project_manager.rst

    with the project name, following the directory naming convention set in the settings.
 An empty folder will show a green tick on the right.
 3. Select one of the renderers (this can also be changed later).
-4. Click the **Create & Edit** button to create the project folder and open it in the editor.
+4. Click the :ui:`Create` button to create the project folder and open it in the editor.

 .. image:: img/editor_ui_intro_project_manager_04.webp